Akinori-F-Ebihara/SPRT-TANDEM_what_is_it/README.md

 ## Requirements
-This article is best read with the [MathJax Plugin for GitHub:](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima?hl=en)
+This article is best read with the Chrome browser with [MathJax Plugin for GitHub:](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima?hl=en)

 ## Problem setting